 Measuring the carbon footprint of every project during design, build and operations is a pre-requisite for reducing it.
-This session will describe the recent developments in tools and best practices for Whole Building Life Cycle Assessment and Net Zero Carbon Certification.
+This session described the recent developments in tools and best practices for Whole Building Life Cycle Assessment and Net Zero Carbon Certification.

 Session Lead: Wil Srubar, University of Colorado